8.1: Clinical governance and leadership

 Equity champion

-While equity is a practice-wide responsibility, it's important to designate one practice member or a team of people to drive equity and Māori health initiatives, and consistently provide an equity perspective.
-An equity champion could be in a leadership role or could be a clinician with a specific passion for equitable health outcomes for all patients.
+While equity is a practice-wide responsibility, it's important to designate one practice member or a team of people on site to drive equity and Māori health initiatives, and consistently provide an equity perspective.
+The practice's equity champion could be in a leadership role or another team member with a specific passion for equitable health outcomes for all patients.
 An equity champion is knowledgeable on and advocates for equity in health care.

 The equity champion’s signed role description needs to be included in their HR file or added as an appendix to their original role description.